Why Underwater Inspections Matter

 - Level 0 – Clean: Fresh paint or very recent cleaning.

-- Level 1 – Light: Thin slime layer, minimal drag impact.
+- Level 1 – Light: Thin slime layer or very light growth, normally with limited drag impact.

-- Level 2 – Moderate: Soft algae and patchy barnacles on key areas.
+- Level 2 – Moderate: Soft algae, slime build-up and patchy barnacles on selected areas.

-- Level 3 – Heavy: Barnacles, tubeworms and dense growth with strong drag impact.
+- Level 3 – Heavy: Dense barnacles, tubeworms or heavy marine growth with likely drag and performance impact.

 How Vessels Should Prepare for Inspections

-- Share GA drawings or relevant plans when available.
+- Share GA drawings, shell expansion, sea chest arrangement or relevant plans when available.

-- Confirm port schedule, tides and operational windows in advance.
+- Confirm port schedule, anchorage/berth position, tides and operational windows in advance.

-- Ensure engines, thrusters and propellers remain fully stopped.
+- Ensure engines, thrusters and propellers remain fully stopped and secured during inspection.

 - Stabilise the vessel as much as possible during inspection.

-- Pause discharges and operations that may affect visibility or safety.
+- Pause discharges, ballast activity or operations that may affect visibility or safety.

 360° Virtual Vessel Tours for Crew Training & Simulation

-Inhaca Sub creates interactive 360° virtual tours of vessels above the waterline – similar to real estate virtual tours, but designed specifically for shipboard operations and crew training.
+Inhaca Sub can create interactive 360° virtual tours of vessels above the waterline — similar to real estate virtual tours, but adapted for shipboard operations, crew familiarisation and simple training scenarios.

-Using 360° cameras, we capture key areas such as the bridge, engine control room (ECR), accommodation, main deck, mooring stations, lifeboat stations and escape routes.
-The result is a browser-based tour that crews can explore on any laptop or tablet, clicking through decks and spaces as if they were physically onboard.
+Using 360° cameras, we can capture key areas such as the bridge, engine control room, accommodation, main deck, mooring stations, lifeboat stations and escape routes.
+The result is a browser-based tour that crews can explore on any laptop or tablet.

 Typical Areas Covered